Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Related Work

 \subsection{Frequency-based Restoration Methods}

 Another line of research explicitly targets high-frequency restoration for fine textures that are often lost in spatial backbones.
-For instance, SeaNet~\cite{fang2020soft} refines image recovery by reconstructing soft-edge maps to guide high-frequency detail recovery.
-CRAFT~\cite{li2023feature} enhances high-frequency features to compensate for the Transformer model's bias toward low-frequency components.
-ESRT~\cite{lu2022transformer} incorporates high-frequency filtering to preserve texture details, while WFEN~\cite{li2024face} reduces texture loss during downsampling by separating high-frequency features.
-AFFNet~\cite{huang2023adaptive} uses adaptive frequency filters to dynamically mix tokens in the frequency domain, improving long-range context recovery.
-FourierSR~\cite{li2025fouriersr} modulates the frequency space using the Fourier frequency domain theorem to expand the receptive field of super-resolution.
-FDSR~\cite{xu2024fdsr} reconstructs images step-by-step using Fourier-based frequency band separation to restore high-frequency details.
-DMNet~\cite{li2025dual} utilizes the wavelet transform to explore the relationship between high-frequency and other frequency domain features in the SR process.
-CFSR~\cite{wu2024transforming} improves image reconstruction by integrating gradient-based edge priors into its feed-forward network to preserve and strengthen high-frequency information.
-PoolNet~\cite{cui2025exploring} employs average and max pooling to implicitly separate and modulate low- and high-frequency features, using the enhanced high-frequency cues to refine spatial details.
-CAN~\cite{yan2025can} strengthens robustness through frequency-domain augmentation that adjusts high-frequency components while preserving key frequency details.
-In contrast, our method leverages original high-frequency information from an unprocessed feature map to guide the restoration of attenuated high-frequency content in a processed one.
+For instance, CRAFT~\cite{li2023feature} enhanced high-frequency features to compensate for the Transformer model's bias toward low-frequency components.
+ESRT~\cite{lu2022transformer} incorporated high-frequency filtering to preserve texture details, while WFEN~\cite{li2024face} reduced texture loss during downsampling by separating high-frequency features.
+AFFNet~\cite{huang2023adaptive} used adaptive frequency filters to dynamically mix tokens in the frequency domain, improving long-range context recovery.
+FourierSR~\cite{li2025fouriersr} modulated the frequency space using the Fourier frequency domain theorem to expand the receptive field of super-resolution.
+FDSR~\cite{xu2024fdsr} reconstructed images step-by-step using Fourier-based frequency band separation to restore high-frequency details.
+DMNet~\cite{li2025dual} utilized the wavelet transform to explore the relationship between high-frequency and other frequency domain features in the SR process.
+CFSR~\cite{wu2024transforming} improved image reconstruction by integrating gradient-based edge priors into its feed-forward network to preserve and strengthen high-frequency information.
+PoolNet~\cite{cui2025exploring} employed average and max pooling to implicitly separate and modulate low- and high-frequency features, using the enhanced high-frequency cues to refine spatial details.
+CAN~\cite{yan2025can} strengthened robustness through frequency-domain augmentation that adjusts high-frequency components while preserving key frequency details.
+Furthermore, while existing approaches often rely on complex frequency-domain transformations or implicit feature separation, it is crucial to recognize that the successive processing in modern Transformer and Mamba modules inherently causes high-frequency degradation due to their low-pass filtering tendencies.

+To explicitly counteract this issue, rather than implicitly estimating lost details, our proposed AHFRM introduces a direct reference-guided restoration mechanism.
+It leverages pristine high-frequency information extracted from an unprocessed feature map to explicitly guide the restoration of attenuated high-frequency content in deeply processed features, thereby ensuring robust and sharp texture reconstruction.